irmen/pyc64/README.md

 ...
 Or is it?

 Well, it emulates the character mode *with sprites* quite well and thus you can display pretty PETSCII pictures if you want.
-It's generally not possible to run actual C-64 software, but that's not the goal of this project.
+It's generally not possible to run actual C-64 software, but that's not the real goal of this project.
 (Look at actual c-64 emulators such as Vice or CCS64 if you want that)